 Kutz’s work focuses on moral, political and legal philosophy, and he has particular interest in the foundations of criminal, international and constitutional law.
 His book, Complicity: Ethics and Law for a Collective Age, (Cambridge University Press, 2000), addressed the question of individual moral and legal responsibility for harms brought about through collective and corporate activity.
-His forthcoming book, On War and Democracy, addresses the collision between democratic values and the ethics and laws of war; it addresses both questions of when democratic states can engage in war, such as for purposes of humanitarian intervention, and what limits democratic commitments place on their means, such as torture and drone strikes.
+His 2016 book, On War and Democracy (Princeton University Press), addresses the collision between democratic values and the ethics and laws of war; it addresses both questions of when democratic states can engage in war, such as for purposes of humanitarian intervention, and what limits democratic commitments place on their means, such as torture and drone strikes.
 In addition, he has written on issues of the metaphysics of criminal responsibility, social welfare obligations, national responsibilities to mitigate climate change, humanitarian ethics, and political legitimacy.
 He teaches courses in criminal law, and moral, political and legal philosophy.

 Kutz’s publications include “The Collective Work of Citizenship” in Legal Theory (2002); “Justice in Reparations: The Cost of Memory and the Value of Talk” in Philosophy & Public Affairs (2004); “The Difference Uniforms Make: Collective Violence in Criminal Law and the Law of War.”Philosophy & Public Affairs (2005); “The Lawyers Know Sin: Complicity in Torture,” ed.
 Karen J. Greenberg, The Torture Debate in America (New York: Cambridge University Press, 2006); “Secret Law and the Value of Publicity,” Ratio Juris 22: 197-217 (2009); “Democracy, Defense and the Threat of Intervention.”
 In Justifying National Defense, eds.
 Cécile Fabre and Seth Lazar (Oxford: Oxford University Press, 2014).
-“How norms die,” Ethics and International Affairs (forthcoming 2014).
+“How norms die,” Ethics and International Affairs (2014).

 B.A., Yale University (1989)